OpenNebula/docs/source/integration/system_interfaces/python.rst

   import pyone
   import ssl
-  one = pyone.OneServer("http://one/RPC2", session="oneadmin:onepass", context=ssl._create_unverified_context() )
+  one = pyone.OneServer("http://one:2633/RPC2", session="oneadmin:onepass", context=ssl._create_unverified_context() )

 It is also possible to modify the default connection timeout, but note that the setting will modify the TCP socket default timeout of your Python VM, ensure that the chosen timeout is suitable to any other connections running in your project.

 **Making Calls**

-Calls match the API documentation provided by Open Nebula:
+Calls match the API documentation provided by OpenNebula:

 .. code:: python

   import pyone

-  one = pyone.OneServer("http://one/RPC2", session="oneadmin:onepass" )
+  one = pyone.OneServer("http://one:2633/RPC2", session="oneadmin:onepass" )
   hostpool = one.hostpool.info()
   host = hostpool.HOST[0]
   id = host.ID